Why should I get a hardware wallet?

 Ledger uses the highly customised BOLOS hardware operating system on hardware wallets - this is the only customised operating system in the market (at the time of writing).
 This also allows third party applications to be used in conjunction, in a secure manner.

 Finally, Root of Trust verification embedded in the operating system check whether the Ledger device and software is genuine.
-This is done every time a Ledger Nano S or Ledger Nano X is turned on - an important validation process.
+This is done every time a Ledger Nano S, Ledger Nano S Plus or Ledger Nano X is turned on - an important validation process.
 Device integrity is checked against a referencing validation from the provider.